 Lucky for our client, the photographs of the injury showed no injury, but the wife’s hysteria on the 911 call caused the Anaheim City Attorney to be quite upset at our client.
 She also exaggerated the nature of the throw, as we later found out from her.

-The wife never imagined that her husband might face jail time or fines or have to attend 52 batterer’s programs.
+The wife never imagined that her husband might face jail time or fines or have to attend 52 batterer’s classes.
 She was just angry at her husband and called 911 out of frustration.
 She admitted that the bottle did not hurt her at all.

 Over several court appearances, Greg Hill was able to bring the City Attorney to a better understanding the case and the minor nature of the incident.
 Greg convinced the City Attorney that jurors may find the client’s throw was not meant to actually hit his wife as much as it was just a gesture of frustration that coincidentally hit his wife.
 In other words, he lacked the specific intent required to injure his wife.